mozilla/anodejsholidayseason/fantastic-front-end-performance-2.md

 ## How etagify works

 By focusing on a single, concrete use case, etagify gets the job done in just a hundred lines of code (including documentation).
-Let's take a look at the fifteen lines that cover the basics, leaving out edge cases around Vary header handling.
+Let's take a look at the fifteen lines that cover the basics, leaving out ```Vary``` header handling edge cases.

 There are two parts to consider: hashing outgoing responses & caching the hashes; checking the cache against incoming conditional GETs.